mozilla/kitsune/docs/tests.md

 go.
 They will be discovered automatically by the test runner as long as the look like a test.

--   We use \"modelmakers\" instead of fixtures.
+-   We use "modelmakers" instead of fixtures.
 Models should have modelmakers defined in the tests module of the Django app.
 For example, `forums.tests.document` is the modelmaker for `forums.Models.Document` class.